kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 ### Kragor’s arcane resonance

 The wind howls as Kragor sits alone, tracing patterns in the frosty air.
-He recalls the night before— a restless night as if he had nightmares he could not recall.
+He dwells on the night before— a restless night as if he had nightmares he could not remember.
 Upon waking he’d found his fingernails cracked and caked with mud, despite recalling his fastidious evening routine.
 Lost in these thoughts, an arcane potential vibrates in the air unnoticed.

 As he absent-mindedly mutters an incantation, the cosmic swirl of his thoughts unlocks a hidden door.
 An esoteric rite unfolds, and to his astonishment, a warm surge of magic fills him, restoring some of the energy he expended earlier— a tether to a newfound reservoir of power.